On this page

 If disposal instructions are not provided, place the test and swab into a small, sealable plastic bag.
 Place the sealed test and swab bag into another plastic bag, seal the second bag, and then dispose of it with your household rubbish.
 The instructions and any outer packaging that is not used as part of the test may be recyclable.
 Check your council recycling guidelines.

 Children can be tested with a rapid antigen test.
 This should always be done or supervised by an adult.
-Parents should check the manufacturer’s instructions for use in young children, and if there is an age limit or you are not comfortable, arrange a PCR test at a testing clinic.
+Parents should check the manufacturer’s instructions for use in young children.
+If there is an age limit or you are not comfortable, arrange a PCR test at a testing clinic.

-If you are required to get tested and request a rapid antigen test from the Tasmanian Government, you may receive one of five brands of RAT kits.
+If you are required to get tested and request a rapid antigen test from the Tasmanian Government, you will receive one of five brands of RAT kits.

 Some steps for completing a test are different for each brand, so please carefully follow the instructions contained within the test kit you are given.